mesosphere/dcos-commons/frameworks/kafka/README.md

 Placement constraints may be updated after initial deployment using the following procedure.
 See [Service Settings](#service-settings) above for more information on placement constraints.

-Let's say we have the following deployment of our nodes
+Let's say we have the following deployment of our brokers

 - Placement constraint of: `hostname:LIKE:10.0.10.3|10.0.10.8|10.0.10.26|10.0.10.28|10.0.10.84`
 - Tasks:
 ```
-10.0.10.3: _NODEPOD_-0
+10.0.10.3: kafka-0
-10.0.10.8: _NODEPOD_-1
+10.0.10.8: kafka-1
-10.0.10.26: _NODEPOD_-2
+10.0.10.26: kafka-2
 10.0.10.28: empty
 10.0.10.84: empty
 ```

 `10.0.10.8` is being decommissioned and we should move away from it.
 Steps:

-1. Remove the decommissioned IP and add a new IP to the placement rule whitelist by editing `NODE_PLACEMENT`:
+1. Remove the decommissioned IP and add a new IP to the placement rule whitelist by editing `PLACEMENT_CONSTRAINT`:

 	```
 	hostname:LIKE:10.0.10.3|10.0.10.26|10.0.10.28|10.0.10.84|10.0.10.123
 	```
-1. Redeploy `_NODEPOD_-1` from the decommissioned node to somewhere within the new whitelist: `dcos kafka pods replace _NODEPOD_-1`
+1. Redeploy `kafka-1` from the decommissioned broker to somewhere within the new whitelist: `dcos kafka pods replace kafka-1`
-1. Wait for `_NODEPOD_-1` to be up and healthy before continuing with any other replacement operations.
+1. Wait for `kafka-1` to be up and healthy before continuing with any other replacement operations.

-## Restarting nodes
+## Restarting brokers

-This operation will restart a node, while keeping it at its current location and with its current persistent volume data.
+This operation will restart a broker, while keeping it at its current location and with its current persistent volume data.
 This may be thought of as similar to restarting a system process, but it also deletes any data which isn't in a persistent volume, via the magic of containers.

 1. Run `dcos kafka pods restart kafka-0`

-## Replacing nodes
+## Replacing brokers

-This operation will move a node to a new system, and will discard the persistent volumes at the prior system to be rebuilt at the new system.
+This operation will move a broker to a new system, and will discard the persistent volumes at the prior system to be rebuilt at the new system.
 Perform this operation if a given system is about to be offlined or has already been offlined.
-Note that nodes are not moved automatically; you must manually perform the following steps to move tasks to new systems.
-You may build your own automation to perform node replacement automatically according to your own preferences.
+Note that brokers are not moved automatically; you must manually perform the following steps to move tasks to new systems.
+You may build your own automation to perform broker replacement automatically according to your own preferences.

-1. _ANY STEPS TO WIND DOWN A NODE BEFORE IT'S WIPED/DECOMMISSIONED GO HERE_
 1. Run `dcos kafka pods replace kafka-0` to halt the current instance (if still running) and launch a new instance elsewhere.

 For example, let's say `kafka-0`'s host system has died and `kafka-0` needs to be moved.

 	```
-	dcos kafka pods replace _NODEPOD_-3
+	dcos kafka pods replace kafka-0
 	```

 <a name="disaster-recovery"></a>
 # Disaster Recovery

 ## Backup/Restore
+The DC/OS Apache Kafka does not natively support any backup or restore functionality.
 For more information on Apache Kafka backup/restore, please see its [documentation](http://kafka.apache.org/documentation.html)

-<a name="#deploy-best-practices"></a>
-# Deployment Best Practices

-- Run [backups](#disaster-recovery) on a regular basis, and test your backups.
-- Configure alerting/monitoring of your service to detect downtime and other issues.
-- If your cluster has been [configured with availability zones (e.g. Rack IDs)](https://github.com/dcos/dcos-docs/blob/51fe4641152e2c9361877439c40ddfeab61506e0/1.8/administration/faq.md#q-how-to-add-mesos-attributes-to-nodes-in-order-to-use-marathon-constraints), Placement Constraints may be used to map the service across those zones.

 <a name="troubleshooting"></a>
 # Troubleshooting

 ## Accessing Logs

-Logs for the Scheduler and all service nodes may be browsed via the DC/OS Dashboard.
+Logs for the Scheduler and all service pods may be browsed via the DC/OS Dashboard.

-- Scheduler logs are useful for determining why a node isn't being launched (this is under the purview of the Scheduler).
+- Scheduler logs are useful for determining why a pod isn't being launched (this is under the purview of the Scheduler).
-- Node logs are useful for examining problems in the service itself.
+- Pod logs are useful for examining problems in the service itself.

 In all cases, logs are generally piped to files named `stdout` and/or `stderr`.

-To view logs for a given node, perform the following steps:
+To view logs for a given pod, perform the following steps:
 1. Visit http://yourcluster.com/ to view the DC/OS Dashboard.
-1. Navigate to `Services` and click on the service to be examined (default _`PKGNAME`_).
+1. Navigate to `Services` and click on the service to be examined (default `kafka`).
 1. In the list of tasks for the service, click on the task to be examined
 1. In the task details, click on the `Logs` tab to go into the log viewer.
 By default you will see `stdout`, but `stderr` is also useful.
 Use the pull-down in the upper right to select the file to be examined.

 In case of problems with accessing the DC/OS Dashboard, logs may also be accessed via the Mesos UI:
 1. Visit http://yourcluster.com/mesos to view the Mesos UI.
 1. Click the `Frameworks` tab in the upper left to get a list of services running in the cluster.
 1. Navigate into the correct Framework for your needs.
-The Scheduler runs under `marathon` with a task name matching the service name (default _`PKGNAME`_).
-Meanwhile service nodes run under a Framework whose name matches the service name (default _`PKGNAME`_).
+The Scheduler runs under `marathon` with a task name matching the service name (default `kafka`).
+Meanwhile service pods run under a Framework whose name matches the service name (default `kafka`).
 1. You should now see two lists of tasks. `Active Tasks` are what's currently running, and `Completed Tasks` are what has since exited.
 Click on the `Sandbox` link for the task you wish to examine.
 1. The `Sandbox` view will list files named `stdout` and `stderr`.
 Click the file names to view the files in the browser, or click `Download` to download them to your system for local examination.
 Note that very old tasks will have their Sandbox automatically deleted to limit disk space usage.